unicode-org/cldr/docs/ldml/tr35-collation.md

 | `en-u-kr-arab-cyrl-others-symbol` | Reorder Arabic characters first, then Cyrillic, and put symbols at the end—after all other characters. |
 | `en-u-kr-others`                  | Remove any locale-specific reordering, and use DUCET order for reordering blocks. |

 The default reordering groups are defined by the FractionalUCA.txt file, based on the primary weights of associated collation elements.
-The file contains special mappings for the start of each group, script, and reorder-reserved range, see _, [FractionalUCA.txt](#File_Format_FractionalUCA_txt)_.
+The file contains special mappings for the start of each group, script, and reorder-reserved range, see _[FractionalUCA.txt](#File_Format_FractionalUCA_txt)_.

 There are some special cases: